8sun/opencart-html-helper/README.md

 ```

 ## Usage
-Just using Helpers into your template files.
+Just use Helpers into your template files.
 You may get something following:

 ```
 ...